isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 He pointed to a spot where summer grasses grew waist-high all around.
 At the top of the stalks were yellow buds.
 From the ground where we lay side by side, I could feel the lingering summer heat that had not yet fully dissipated.

 "This is the evening primrose, usually called Yoimachigusa (waiting for the evening to come).
-When the sun sets and the moon rises, the evening primrose begins to bloom all at once," he said.
+When the sun sets and the moon rises, the evening primrose begins to bloom all at once."

 I imitated him and lay down on the grass with my right arm on my pillow.